-I came across a funny article about ridiculous complaints by spoilt holidaymakers.
+I came across a funny article about ridiculous complaints by spoiled holidaymakers.
 That inspired me to create this little worksheet/activity.
-It served s a warm-up activity for my students as on the next lesson in which we covered writing complaints – holiday edition 🙂
+I used it as a warm-up activity for my students the next lesson in which we covered writing complaints – holiday edition 🙂

 Teacher tip: If they can’t come up with any own ideas in the second task, let them use some ideas from the list.

 Download a PDF version for easy printing Travel complaints student worksheet